shdown/luastatus/plugins/wireless/README.rst

   - ``ssid``: string

-    802.11 network service set identifier (also known as the “network name”).
+    802.11 network service set identifier (also known as the "network name").

   - ``signal_percent``: integer